IIIF/api/source/api/image/2.0/index.md

   * It enables static, file-system based implementations, which will have only a single URI at which the content is available.
   * Caching becomes significantly more efficient, both client and server side, when the URIs used are the same between systems and sessions.
-  * Response times can be improved by avoiding redirects from a requested non-canonical URI syntax to the canonical syntax by using the canonical form directly
+  * Response times can be improved by avoiding redirects from a requested non-canonical URI syntax to the canonical syntax by using the canonical form directly.

 In order to support the above requirements, clients should construct the image request URIs using to following canonical parameter values where possible.